near/near-cli/README.md

     "3fKM9Rr7LHyzhhzmmedXLvc59rayfh1oUYS3VfUcxwpAFQZtdx1G9aTY6i8hG9mQtYoycTEFTBtatgNKHRtYamrS";
 ```

--   Then, run:
+-   Then run:

 ```js
 nearAPI.KeyPair.fromString(myPrivateKey).publicKey.toString();
 ```

-With NEAR REPL, you have complete access to [`near-api-js`](https://github.com/near/near-api-js) to help you develop on the NEAR platform.
+With NEAR REPL you have complete access to [`near-api-js`](https://github.com/near/near-api-js) to help you develop on the NEAR platform.

 ---